English-medium education: Malaysia

 Up until 1981 in West Malaysia (and some years later in East Malaysia), there were English-medium schools set up by the former British colonial government and Christian missionaries.
-However, following the implementation of the 1967 National Language Act which stipulated the conversion of all English-medium schools to Malay-medium schools; all English-medium schools were definitely phased out.
-The policy has now caused many newly graduates to become unemployed as they cannot find jobs especially in the private sector due to the lack of English proficiency; the graduates can only depend on public sector jobs provided by the government.
-This led to a criticism over the policy by local governments from the East Malaysian sides who are now feel the impacts to their younger generations caused by the federal government policy who have been too long sidelined the importance to mastering the universal language of English.
-By 2016, Sarawak began to support the re-establishment of English-medium schools, and request for the approval of more English-medium schools in the state from the federal government using its autonomy in education.
-The move was followed by Sabah in 2017 when a minister from the state also urged the return of English-medium schools, which grows with more support from other ministers.
+However, following the implementation of the National Language Act 1967 which stipulated the conversion of all English-medium schools to Malay-medium schools, all English-medium schools were completely phased out.
+The policy has now left many new graduates unemployed as they struggle to find jobs, especially in the private sector, due to a lack of English proficiency; they can only depend on public sector jobs provided by the government.
+This has drawn criticism over the policy by local governments from East Malaysia who are now feeling the impacts on their younger generations caused by the federal government's long-standing policy which has neglected the importance of mastering the universal language of English.
+By 2016, Sarawak had begun to support the re-establishment of English-medium schools and a request for the approval of more English-medium schools in the state from the federal government, using its autonomy in education.
+The move was followed by Sabah in 2017 when a minister from the state also urged the return of English-medium schools, which gained support from other ministers.

 Indonesia

-English medium school in Indonesia consists of International school and National Plus school.
-A National Plus school in Indonesia refers to a school that offers education beyond the minimum requirements of the national Indonesian accreditation authorities.
-National Plus school offers some subjects taught in English and may provide some native English speakers on staff or may offer international curriculum such as from Cambridge International Examinations (CIE) or the International Baccalaureate Organisation (IBO).
+English-medium schools in Indonesia consist of international schools and National Plus schools.
+A National Plus school in Indonesia is a school that offers education beyond the minimum requirements of the national Indonesian accreditation authorities.
+National Plus schools offer some subjects taught in English and may provide some native English speakers on staff or may offer international curricula such as from Cambridge International Examinations (CIE) or the International Baccalaureate Organisation (IBO).
 National Plus schools can typically be differentiated from international schools by their core market.
-International schools tend to primarily exist to serve the needs of expatriate students and national plus schools for Indonesian students; however there is significant overlap on both sides.
+International schools tend to primarily exist to serve the needs of expatriate students and national plus schools for Indonesian students; however, there is significant overlap on both sides.